maximeschoeni/sublanguage/readme.txt

 Furthermore, a small script will automatically add a language attribute in every jquery ajax call.
 You can change this language using `sublanguage.current` (in javascript).
 This language will be used if you need to get/update posts/terms using ajax.

-= How to import/export my blog ? =
+= How to import/export my blog with translations ? =

-You cannot export or import using the wordpress builtin tool.
+You cannot export or import using the wordpress builtin tool while Sublanguage is active.
 It just does not work yet.
 But this feature will come in a future release.

 If you want to create a custom importer for posts and terms, you can use these 2 functions: